gautamarpit22/Insurance-Project/README.md

 # Insurance-Project
-Machine Learning POC project with the Insurance client.
+Machine Learning project in the Insurance domain.

-We have taken one Kaggle problem to set an apporach while doing one POC project in our current Organization.
+We have taken one Kaggle problem to set an apporach while doing this project.

 # Use case -